Help & support

 If you'd like the user to be able to authorise transactions, you'll need to add them as an Electronic Account Authority.

-If you're deleting a user who can authorise transactions, you'll need to remove them from all Electronic Account Authorities first.
-Once you've removed them, continue with these steps:
+If the user can authorise transactions, remove them from all Electronic Account Authorities first.

-Note: Once you remove a user, their name will no longer appear on past transactions, and any address book entries or templates they created will be deleted.
+Note: Once you delete a user, their name no longer appears on past transactions, and any address book entries or templates they created will be deleted.

 Any scheduled transactions that were authorised by a suspended or deleted user must be re-authorised.